GeezFORCE/drama-character-interaction-analysis/README.md

 | Scraper   | 8081 |
 | Processor | 8082 |

-- Once the services and the database is up and running, perform a REST API POST request to `/load/all` endpoint of the scraper to start the process.
+- Once the services and the database are up and running, perform a REST API POST request to `/load/all` endpoint of the scraper to start the process.
 - You can verify the data insertion using RESTful API provided by eXist-DB as documented [here](https://exist-db.org/exist/apps/doc/devguide_rest)